arrow_back

 Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
 Go is already installed when using Cloud Shell.

-In this lab, you will publish a Cloud Function that, when invoked via HTTP, will display an image of the Go gopher, designed by Renee French.
+In this lab you use Go to create your own Cloud Run function that, when invoked via HTTP, displays an image of the Go gopher, designed by Renee French.

 The GO gopher mascot